 Every individual case is different and is assessed by the relevant RMA based on the specific facts and circumstances.
 Publishing the sanction details for every single case without the reasoning and context behind the decision could lead to misinterpretation of the information.
-Request for further detail about a specific case should be directed to the applicable ADO with Results Management authority.
+Request for further detail about a specific case should be directed to the applicable ADO with results management authority.

-15. IS THERE A REQUIREMENT FOR ADOS TO PUBLISH ALL ADRVS UNDER THEIR JURISDICTION?
+15. IS THERE A REQUIREMENT FOR ANTI-DOPING ORGANIZATIONS (ADOs) TO PUBLISH ALL ADRVs UNDER THEIR JURISDICTION?

 Yes, ADOs are mandated under the Code to publish all ADRVs from their doping control activities (Articles 10.13 and 14.3.2).
-Furthermore, all ADOs must also notify WADA and the applicable IF or NADO of the decision in all cases, including non-analytical cases and any investigations conducted (Article 14.4).
-A failure to do so is non-compliant with the Code.
+Furthermore, all ADOs must also notify WADA and the applicable IF or NADO of the decision in all cases, including Non-Analytical cases and any investigations conducted (Article 14.4).
+A failure to do so is not compliant with the Code.